↦Back to Pricing Architectural and Interior Design-, Landscape, Real Estate Photography

 Even when the project scope is just about ONE single exterior shot (a.k.a. the distinguishing Hero shot) it might take a day or two of work to get that done.

-Of course not all projects require that much time but if planning, production and post-production is required to be in an advanced format then it can’t be done in just a few hours.
+Of course, not all projects require that much time but if planning, production and post-production is required to be in an advanced format then it can’t be done in just a few hours.

-Some of these images might be used for all major branding and advertising and may be the company makes millions with it’s product, brand image and then it is worth to commission a high end photo shoot.
+Some of these images might be used for all major branding and advertising and may be the company makes millions with its product, brand image and then it is worth to commission a high-end photo shoot.
 Remember a photo represents the brand.

 Especially in advertising and brochures you mostly look at such modified images (post-production compositions) and you feel the difference without thinking it looks unreal (which would be a standard photo with over-editing).

 Advanced photography brings up the costs, depending on the effort that is spend on the photo and the goals.
-However, if a client realizes that there’s only one or a few images that have to convey the message,… then the client knows that it is worth the investment and reaches and attracts customers who eventually increase the revenue.
+However, if a client realizes that there’s only one or a few images that have to convey the message – then the client knows that it is worth the investment and reaches and attracts customers who eventually increase the revenue.

-Now it is understandable that each client sets its own value and budget for something and photo is not equal photo.
+Now it is understandable that each client sets its own value and budget for something, and photo is not equal photo.

 Time needed for a shoot depends on the shoot list (what has to be photographed and in what way)

-But time is relative as we know — it doesn’t have to be a half-day or full-day of shooting, may be you just have a micro project with only a few photos of 1-2 rooms or e.g. 1 exterior commercial façade.
+But time is relative as we know — it doesn’t have to be a half-day or full-day of shooting, maybe you just have a micro project with only a few photos of 1-2 rooms or e.g. 1 exterior commercial façade.
 You need to tell me exactly what your goal is and what you need.

 How to plan and work with your photographer – a checklist of things to think about